 When the plastic surgeon is done, they will apply a dressing to your ears that will remain in place for a few days.
 The dressing is meant to protect your ears from contamination and allow the ears to heal as they should.
 The doctor may temporarily remove the ear dressing the day after surgery to inspect the area for any hematomas.

-Once the ear dressings are removed, you will be required to wear a soft headband to protect the ears at night.
+Once the ear dressings are removed, you will be required to wear a soft headband to protect the ears at night to promote optimal healing.
 We recommend that you do not skip wearing the headband because it will play a big role in protecting your ears from being jostled as you sleep.

 You can expect the following side effects after an otoplasty procedure: